tmasch/bpf_be/documentation/Iconobase - Classes.md

 ## Criterion

 Criterion records are one of the two elements of the innovative system to describe variants of works of art.
 The Criterion record names one aspect of the Image, and the Option records describe different ways this aspect is shown, e.g., a Criterion record could be "with attribute key?", and the Options would be "yes", "now", "unclear" and "not yet determined".
+(There might be two special kinds of Criterion records - one containing a number of variants that are very rare and thus do not merit the full yes - no - unclear - to be determined system but are deemed to be not there unless marked; and the other containing typological relationships, which are also relatively rare outside illustrations of specific types of texts.
+These types would have a generic heading and then merely a list of potential Options that are all non-exclusive).

 Criterion records can appear in three places: most commonly, they are connected to Iconography records and name an aspect of the icongraphy.
 However, it is also possible to affix them to records for some Objects linked to Iconography records, most commonly Person or Personification records.
 They would then describe aspects of depictions of this Person or Personification and would be inherited to linked Iconography records, with the Edge has copy_variants as True.
 Lastly, they can be connected to Heraldic Objects, since in coats-of-arms not the iconography of the Objects have variants (e.g., lion rampant or).
 For the sake of clarity, the connected needede for the latter are not shown hnere but in the diagram HeraldicObject.

 ![Create](./class_diagrams/Criterion.png)